xbisharax/tic-tac-toe/README.md

 # tic-tac-toe
-purpose: A java program that will allow two users to play tic, tac, toe with a
+purpose:

-    3x3 board.
-The the two players should be able to alternatively enter their X or O. A player should not be able to place their X or O on aspot already taken on the board.
+    A Java program that will allow two users to play tic, tac, toe with a 3x3 board.
+The two players should be able to alternatively enter their X or O. A player should not be able to place their X or O on a spot already taken on the board.

     The program will check for a winner and continue if there isn't a winner.
 A